Office of Research Integrity

 8. Final review and approval of Board-requested changes to study documents may be deferred to the Chair’s or Chair’s Designee.

 1. If the amendment is approved at the meeting, the IRB Staff releases the approval to the Principal Investigator.

 2. If applicable, the new version of the informed consent/HIPAA authorization is date stamped with the amendment approval date.
 A new version of the amended informed consent/HIPAA authorization document, with an original IRB approval stamp, is released to the study contact.
 The previously approved version becomes “obsolete”.

 3. For amendments in which the Board has approved contingent upon completion of requested minor changes which do not substantially impact the risk/benefit analysis, the IRB Staff will notify the study contact electronically of any required changes.
 When revisions are received in the IRB office, they will be reviewed and if acceptable, the approval will be released.

 4. If modifications are substantive in nature or if the Board tables or disapproves the amendment, the IRB Staff/Chair will notify the study contact in writing outlining the Board’s requirements.

-1. Principal Investigator's responses to substantive modifications or rewrites due to disapproval are presented to the Full Board for review, discussion and vote at the earliest possible convened meeting.
+1. Principal Investigator’s responses to an amendment tabled due to substantive modifications or rewrites are presented to the Full Board for review, discussion and vote at the earliest possible convened meeting.
 If approved, the IRB Staff will release the approval using the above outlined process.